pivotal/docs-tap/eventing/install-eventing.hbs.md

 This document describes how to install the Eventing package from the Tanzu Application Platform package repository.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install Eventing.
-For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).
+For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).

 ## <a id='eventing-prereqs'></a>Prerequisites